flyingfisch/flyingfisch.github.io-src/_posts/2021-05-21-one-week-of-hungarian.md

 Which segues into what happens when you use different word ordering in Hungarian.
 The two places where the main emphasis is placed in a Hungarian sentence are the beginning of the sentence, and directly before the verb.
 In fact, the focus of words directly before the verb is so strong that it's required for question words like _mi_ (what) to be there.
 For instance, _mi látsz?_ (what do you see?) can't be rephrased as _látsz mi?_.
 So when you place a word in a different place in the sentence, you are usually not changing the literal meaning of the sentence, but you are changing the emphasis.

+**UPDATE:** My understanding of this is incorrect [Judit294350](https://forum.duolingo.com/comment/49548192#49550007) (and [jzsuzsi](https://forum.duolingo.com/comment/49548192#49549971)) kindly pointed out[ ](https://forum.duolingo.com/comment/49548192#49550007)on the DuoLingo discussion boards:

+> "te a fiatal fiú látsz?" - Sorry several mistakes here.
+>
+> 1: You do not normally use the pronoun.
+If you do it is for emphasis and this sentence's emphasis is "a fiatal fiú"
+>
+> 2: The direct object has t be put in the accusative "a fiatal fiút"
+>
+> 3: A definite diret object uses a different conjugation - the definite conjugation - which you would not have learnt yet - so látod not látsz.
+>
+> 4: I also have a sneaky suspicion it would be meglátod.

-### Optional pronouns (and sometimes verbs)
+### Optional pronouns (~~and sometimes verbs~~)

 Hungarian doesn't always require a pronoun when the verb already conveys that information.
 For instance, _én látok egy almát_ and _látok egy almát_ both mean "I see an apple".
 The _-ok_ suffix on _lát_ tells us that the verb is in the first person, so adding _én_ is optional.

-In a very special case verbs can also be optional.
+~~In a very special case verbs can also be optional.
 This is the case for the verb _van_ (he/she/it is) and only in the third person.
 So instead of saying _piros autó van_ we can say _piros autó_, and both mean "the car is red".
-We can't do this for other conjugations of _van_, however, so _jól vagyok_ (I am well) has to include _vagyok_.
+We can't do this for other conjugations of _van_, however, so _jól vagyok_ (I am well) has to include _vagyok_.~~ See update below.

+**UPDATE:** [jzuzsi pointed out](https://forum.duolingo.com/comment/49548192#49549971) that the second paragraph here is incorrect.

+> "In a very special case verbs can also be optional.
+This is the case for the verb van (he/she/it is) and only in the third person.
+So instead of saying piros autó van we can say piros autó, and both mean “the car is red”.
+We can’t do this for other conjugations of van, however, so jól vagyok (I am well) has to include vagyok."
+>
+> In this case it is not optional.
+You **have to** omit van.
+The car is red.
+Az autó piros.
+>
+> You said "and both mean the car is red".... actually **none** of them means that. "piros autó van" can mean "There is a red car" and "piros autó" = "red car".

 ### Genderless grammar